 Aitch was the only person who ever said “I love it when you sing” but then she also called me “My handsome oke” so I pinch-of-salted her compliment.
 She would always ask me to sing “the evening song” when we were driving after dark: Kris Kristofferson’s “Best of all possible worlds”.
 Of course that’s mainly gruffly mumbled, so that helped.

 Of course I used to sing beautifully.
 The teacher who trained the seunskoor in Harrismith Laerskool said so.
 I was a soprano and looked down on the altos who, though necessary as backup, weren’t in the same league as us squeakers.
 One directly behind me used to bellow in my ear: ‘Dek jou hol met bowse off hollie!’
 FalalalaLA lalalala’

 Then tragedy struck!
 My balls dropped.
 They handled it very diplomatically.
 By ignoring it and cancelling practice.
-The konsert didn’t materialise (co-incidence?
-Surely they didn’t cancel a concert just because one boy suffered testicular descent?) and by the time the next one came around I hadn’t been banished – just consigned to the back and asked to turn it down.
+The konsert didn’t materialise.
+Co-incidence?
+Surely they didn’t cancel a concert just because one boy suffered testicular descent?
+By the time the next one came around I hadn’t been banished – just consigned to the back and asked to turn it down.

 Terry Brauer wrote: Oh Pete I am STILL laughing!
 But never let the kids be the judge of whether you can sing!
 They are just embarrassed by most of what we do anyway. 🙂

 Oh well, there’s still a lotta drinks that I aint drunk . . .

 ‘Dek jou hol met bowse off hollie!’ – the famous ‘deck the halls with boughs of holly’ – or – ‘cover your arse with boughs of holly’;